akshsharma/GeoJobSearch/README.md

+# We made a mistake!

+We accidentally created a second branch where there should only be one.
+I'm kinda scared to delete stuff on gitlab, so we decided to just leave it where it is and ignore it.
+Hopefully this is fine.

 # CIS*3760 Project Template

 This project will serve as a guide on how to setup a three part application that includes a Spring server, a SQL database and a React frontend both locally and on a Kubernetes host.